-Pack of useful five star rated functions you’ll love
+Pack of useful and five star rated features you’ll love

-- Limit Login Attempts protecting WordPress against brute force attacks
+- Limit login attempts to protect WordPress against brute force attacks

-- Permit or restrict access by White IP Access list and Black IP Access List
+- Restrict access with White IP Access List and Black IP Access List

 - Rename wp-login.php and hide dashboard /wp-admin/